yangbo93/AdaBelief-and-Crop-Attack/README.md

 Moreover, our method can also be naturally combined with other gradient-based attack methods to build a more robust attack to generate more transferable adversarial examples against the defense models.

 ### Dataset
 We use a subset of ImageNet validation set containing 1000 images, most of which are correctly classified by those models.
+In order to better verify the advantages and effectiveness of the proposed method under the same preconditions and unified standards, this paper selects the same dataset as **MI-FGSM** [1].
+The download link of the data set is as follows:  http://ml.cs.tsinghua.edu.cn/~yinpeng/adversarial/dataset.zip.
+You can alternatively use the NIPS 2017 competition official dataset.
+The download link is https://www.kaggle.com/c/nips-2017-non-targeted-adversarial-attack/data.

 ### Models
 We use the ensemble of seven models in our submission, many of which are adversarially trained models.
 The models can be downloaded in (https://github.com/tensorflow/models/tree/master/research/slim, https://github.com/tensorflow/models/tree/archive/research/adv_imagenet_models).

+## Acknowledgements
+[1] Dong, Y., Liao, F., Pang, T., Su, H., Zhu, J., Hu, X., and Li, J. (2018).
+Boosting adversarial attacks with momentum.
+2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition, pages 495 9185–9193.